d-morrison/IntroStatActivities/_book/11-inference-1ofeach.md

 2. Review the take-home messages in Activity 6 and apply them to this context.

-3. To create one simulated sample on the null distribution,label cards with the response variable values from the original data.
+3. To create one simulated sample on the null distribution for a difference in sample means, label cards with the response variable values from the original data.
 Mix cards together and shuffle into two new groups of sizes $n_1$ and $n_2$.
 Calculate and plot the difference in means.

-4. To create one simulated sample on the bootstrap distribution, label $n_1 + n_2$ cards with the original response values.
+4. To create one simulated sample on the bootstrap distribution for a difference in sample means, label $n_1 + n_2$ cards with the original response values.
 Keep groups separate and randomly draw with replacement $n_1$  times from group 1 and $n_2$ times from group 2.
 Calculate and plot the resampled difference in means.

 ### Additional notes

-Use this space to summarize your thoughts and take additional notes on today's activity.
+Use this space to summarize your thoughts and take additional notes on this week's activity and material covered